Tchan0/Test_Kos_Codespace/README.md

       * Notes:
         * By default, Codespaces can only access the BBA if it is reachable via the internet (ie, addresses like 192.168.0.xxx, 192.168.1.xxx or 10.0.0.xxx, ... are not reachable)
         * If you want Codespaces to be able to access the BBA when it is only reachable via your internal network, [check this link](https://docs.github.com/en/codespaces/developing-in-codespaces/connecting-to-a-private-network)
   * When you have finished working with your codespace, click on the green "Code" button again, and on the 3 dots next to your codespace to stop your container from running.
-This will save you some free execution minutes (default idle timeout is 30 minutes).
+This will save you some free execution minutes (default idle timeout is 30 minutes, and you get 2 free hours per month).

 # Notes:
 * This is just a simple test & could be improved a lot, eg by: